raatiniemi/me/content/thoughts/linker-rust-migration.md

 The application have already been through a couple of rewrites, the first version was written in [golang](https://golang.org/) (back in '14 or '15).
-Second version was in [PHP](https://php.net/), might be an odd choice but it still was my primary language at the time.
+Second version was in [PHP](https://php.net/), might be an odd choice, but it still was my primary language at the time.
 The third iteration was in Java, which was later migrated into [Kotlin](https://kotlinlang.org/).